 For the MSc, an offer will be made to applicants who hold a first or second class upper UK Honours degree in a relevant discipline or closely related subject.
 For applicants who are yet to receive their first degree results, a conditional offer will be made pending results.
-If you are unfortunate to miss your conditional offer you can contact us to discuss your situation.
+If you are unfortunate to miss your conditional offer you can contact the Design School to discuss your situation.
 For our Diploma and Certificate Programmes we assess applicants on a case-by-case basis.
-Our students come from a number of disciplines including: industrial design, health sciences, human physiology, kinesiology, occupational therapy, physiotherapy, psychology and branches of engineering.
-Decisions are made on the basis of the application forms and documents provided.
-Additional materials may be requested, for example further documentary evidence or a piece of written work.

 Months of entry

 The field of ergonomics and human factors is about ensuring a good fit between people, the things they do, the objects they use, and the environments they work, travel and play in.
 We offer five postgraduate taught programmes in the field of ergonomics and human factors which take a scientific look at these interactions and apply theoretical principles, data and methods to ensure that design is optimised for human wellbeing and overall system performance.

 Our programmes are awarded separate qualifications but share many core modules.
 This interdisciplinary approach to teaching and learning means that you benefit from teaching provided by our specialist experts in each area, ensuring that you are trained to the highest professional standard.
 Joining us on one of these well-respected programmes will provide you primarily with a broad ergonomics education, with further opportunity to focus on a particular area of interest to you.